Brady throws for 5 TDs, Bucs rally to beat Chargers 38-31

 Michael Davis intercepted Brady’s sideline throw intended for Justin Watson and returned the ball 73 yards for a first-quarter score and a 14-7 lead.
 LA extended the advantage to 17 with a 19-yard TD pass to Donald Parham Jr. and Michael Badgley’s 53-yard field goal.

+“We have to get over the hump,” Herbert said, noting the Chargers came close in all three losses.
+“We have to learn to close big games.
+When we are up 17 points, we can’t shoot ourselves in the foot.”

 The game swung dramatically in the final minute of the opening half.

 Ndamukong Suh forced a fumble inside the Los Angeles 10 with the Chargers attempting to run out at the clock.
 Linebacker Devin White recovered, setting up Brady’s 6-yard TD to Evans, who finished with seven catches for 122 yards.

+“I was a bit surprised they didn’t just take a knee,” Evans said.
+“It was 24-7.
+They’d had a great first half.
+They made a mistake.
+We capitalized on it, got a touchdown and had momentum going into the second half and ran with it.”

 The Bucs drew closer on Brady’s 28-yard scoring throw to O.J.
-Howard, and Tampa Bay took a short-lived 28-24 lead when the three-time league MVP hit Miller on consecutive plays for 44 yards and 19 yards to get the ball into the end zone again.
+Howard, then took took a short-lived 28-24 lead when the three-time league MVP hit Miller on consecutive plays for 44 yards and 19 yards to get the ball into the end zone again.

 Herbert, who threw a 51-yard TD pass to Tyron Johnson in the first half, put the Chargers up 31-28 with a scintillating 73-yard strike to Jalen Guyton, releasing the ball under heavy pressure.